wallace-js/wallace/README.md

 );
 ```

-We make things reactive by telling the coordinating component to `update` whenever the props (or some other object) is modified, which we can do with `watch`:
+To make it "reactive" we use `watch` to replace the props with a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which calls a callback whenever it, or any nested object, is modified:

 ```tsx
 import { watch } from "wallace";